aleron75/mageres/README.md

 * [Firegento Composer Repository](http://packages.firegento.com/) - Magento Module Composer Repository
 * [Magento Marketplace](https://marketplace.magento.com/) - The new Magento extension marketplace
 * [Packagento](https://packagento.com/) - A curated list of open-source Magento 2 modules
-* [Xtension Galaxy](https://xtensiongalaxy.com/) - The only Magento Extension Platform that allows you to create a full demo store on your exact version of Magento to fully try any extension before buying it

 ## Dev boxes